Assumpta-Dev/Dessert-Shop/README.md

 # Dessert Shop E-commerce Application

-Status: In Progress
-Technologies: React, TypeScript, Tailwind CSS, Node.js, MongoDB, Swagger

 ## Description
+A full-stack e-commerce web application that allows users to browse desserts, add items to a cart, and place orders online.

+## Technologies
+**React, TypeScript, Tailwind CSS, Node.js, MongoDB, Swagger, Git**

+## Project Overview
-This project is an online dessert shop application where users can browse desserts, add items to their cart, and proceed to checkout.
-The project focuses on building a full-stack system with proper data handling and API structure.
+The Dessert Shop application is an e-commerce platform designed for a dessert business.
+Users can browse available dessert products, add items to their shopping cart, and proceed to checkout.

-### My Role

-I am developing the application independently, working on both the front-end and backend components.
+The backend is implemented using REST APIs that manage users, products, and categories, while the frontend provides a clean and responsive shopping experience.

-### Current Features
+## Features

-Product listing and cart functionality
+- Browse dessert products

-Add and remove items from the cart
+- Add items to a shopping cart

-Responsive user interface

-Backend Work (Ongoing)
+- Product and category management
+- User authentication and role-based access

-Developing REST APIs using Node.js
+- REST API documentation using Swagger

-Documenting endpoints with Swagger

-Integrating MongoDB to store users, categories, and products

-Implementing CRUD operations with user authorization and role-based privileges

-### What I Am Learning
+## What I Implemented
+- Product browsing interface
+- Shopping cart functionality

-API design and documentation
+- Backend API for product and user management

-Backend–frontend integration

-Database modeling and access control
+- Database integration for storing products and users

+## What I Learned
+- Building RESTful APIs
+- Structuring full-stack web applications
+- Managing product and user data in an e-commerce system

 Live demo: https://my-dessert-shop.netlify.app/